The 7 Hottest Snapchat Streak Tips for Beginners

 1. Use Blank Photos

 You don’t need to send high-quality snaps to keep the streak going—no one is judging you.
-Instead, why not take a blank photo and add a caption that says “Streak.”
-You can use the same picture every day and you score will keep going up.
+Instead, why not take a blank photo and add a caption that says “Streak”.
+You can use the same picture every day and your score will keep going up.
+It’s one of the simplest Snapchat streak ideas out there.

 Broadly speaking, it’s better to start your Snapstreaks later in the day, especially if you only plan on sending one snap per day.